BYLAWS FOR SPOKANE FAITH AND VALUES, 501c3

 ARTICLE IV – AUTHORITY AND DUTIES OF OFFICERS, AGENTS, AND EMPLOYEES

-Section 4.01 Officers: The officers of the LLC shall be a Chair, a Secretary, and such other officers as the Board may designate.
+Section 4.01 Officers: The officers of the organization shall be a Chair, a Secretary, and such other officers as the Board may designate.
 Each committee shall also have a chair appointed by the Chair.
 Two (2) or more offices may be held by the same person, except the offices of Secretary, Chair, and Audit Committee Chair.

 Section 4.02 Election of Officers; Terms of Office: The Chair, the Secretary, and other officers, if any are designated, may serve two (2) consecutive two (2) year terms.
 Officers shall be elected by the Board at its Annual Meeting in each year that such positions have become vacant due to expiration of an officer’s term.
 Officers shall be eligible for reelection.
 The Board shall establish policies for officer terms as needed.